wolfgangmm/exist-stanford-ner/README.md

 ner:classify-node($classifier as xs:anyURI, $node as node()) as node() - returns an in-memory copy of $node with all named entities wrapped into inline elements.

+For Chinese text use the variants: ner:classify-string-cn and ner:classify-node-cn.

 ## Usage example

 ```xquery